sigsum/sigsum/archive/2025-07-21-named-policy-notes.md

 `P`) then the behavior is the same as before.
 So things will be backwards compatible, the existing `-p` option will work in the same way as before.

+NOTE ADDED 2025-07-25: this was made into a proposal instead, better read that instead: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/proposals/2025-07-named-policies.md